-Under the Paris Agreement, Parties should take adequate and urgent action to reduce emissions, support people to adapt to climate change, and avert, minimize and address loss and damage3.
-This should be done on the basis of equity and in accordance with their common but differentiated responsibilities and respective capabilities, as enshrined in the UNFCCC.4 At COP27, Parties acknowledged "the urgent and immediate need for new, additional, predictable and adequate financial resources to assist developing countries that are particularly vulnerable to the adverse effects of climate change in responding to economic and non-economic loss and damage associated with the adverse effects of climate change" and in this context established new funding arrangements for assisting developing countries that are particularly vulnerable to the adverse effects of climate that are particularly vulnerable to the adverse effects of climate change, including a fund for responding to loss and damage, hereafter the 'Loss and Damage Fund'5.
+Under the Paris Agreement, Parties should take adequate and urgent action to reduce emissions, support people to adapt to climate change, and avert, minimize and address loss and damage4.
+This should be done on the basis of equity and in accordance with their common but differentiated responsibilities and respective capabilities (CBDR-RC), as enshrined in the UNFCCC.5 At COP27, Parties acknowledged "the urgent and immediate need for new, additional, predictable and adequate financial resources to assist developing countries that are particularly vulnerable to the adverse effects of climate change in responding to economic and non-economic loss and damage associated with the adverse effects of climate change" and in this context established new funding arrangements for assisting developing countries that are particularly vulnerable to the adverse effects of climate change in responding to loss and damage, including a fund for responding to loss and damage, hereafter the 'Loss and Damage Fund'6.